veronika-simic/expense-tracker-backend/README.md

 - React - version 18.2.0
 - Express - version 4.18.2

 ## Features

 - User can login by providing a valid email address and password
-- Password has to have at least 6 characters and 1 number
+- Password has to have at least 8 characters, which includes a number, uppercase letter and a special character
 - User can input expenses by specifiying title, amount, date of purchase and description

 ## Screenshots

 ## Setup